-Schools
+c) Schools

-Based on the table provided in the "Settings and Description" section above, the proposed project would generate 8 Elementary School (K-8) students and 2 High School students.

-Under the Leroy F. Greene School Facilities Act of 1988, the satisfaction of the developer of his statutory fee under California Government Code §65995 is deemed "full and complete mitigation" of school impacts.
+Based on the table provided in the "Settings and Description" section above, the proposed project would not generate any additional students to the school system.
+However, if additional square footage is added to the site, the developer would be required to pay all fees due under the Leroy F. Greene School Facilities Act of 1988.
+Once these fees are paid, the satisfaction of the developer of his statutory fee under California Government Code §65995 is deemed "full and complete mitigation" of school impacts.

-Parks
+d) Parks

-The development of the shopping center would not trigger the need to construct a new park in the area.
-Payment of the fees required under the Public Facilities Financing Program (PFIF) and formation of a Community Facilities District will be required at time of building permit issuance to help fund future parks and maintenance of existing parks.
+The proposed change in use would not trigger the need to construct a new park in the area.
+Payment of the fees required under the Public Facilities Financing Program (PFIF) as described above would be required at time of building permit issuance to help fund future parks and maintenance of existing parks.

-Other Public Facilities
+e) Other Public Facilities

 The development of the project will impact the maintenance of public facilities and could generate impacts to other governmental services.
-Payment of the fees required under the Public Facilities Financing Program (PFIF) and formation of a Community Facilities District will mitigate these impacts to a less than significant level.
+Payment of the fees required under the Public Facilities Financing Program (PFIF) as described above would mitigate these impacts to a less than significant level.